-- ❖ Between March and October, the unemployment claimant count in Perth and Kinross rose by 137% (up 2,555 individuals), with the unemployment rate rising from 2% to 4.8%.
+- Between March and October, the unemployment claimant count in Perth and Kinross rose by 137% (up 2,555 individuals), with the unemployment rate rising from 2% to 4.8%.
 In Scotland this increased from 3.3% to 6.1% in the same period.
 We estimate that the total number of redundancies is over 550, and we expect this to grow rapidly over the coming year. - To respond to this significant challenge, the COVID-19 Business Task Force was established comprising the Council, Business Gateway, Scottish Enterprise, Perthshire Chamber of Commerce, Growbiz, Federation of Small Businesses, Perthshire Tourism Partnership and the Perth Traders Association.
-This Task Force has continued to meet weekly during the response phase to look at what support partners can offer, including the development of on-street dining to help with social distancing. - The Economic Wellbeing Plan for Perth and Kinross was published in August 2020 for consultation to support the economic recovery of the region.
+This Task Force has continued to meet weekly during the response phase to look at what support partners can offer, including the development of on-street dining to help with social distancing. - The Council secured an additional £410,000 to provide a COVID emergency response to meet increased demands from households experiencing financial insecurity.
+An additional 6 members of staff were deployed to deal with a 148% increase in applications for crisis grants.

+- The Economic Wellbeing Plan for Perth and Kinross was published in August 2020 for consultation to support the economic recovery of the region.
 The report sets out how business will employability services across the partnership will work with the third sector to support local business.
 The report final plan will be considered in December. - The agreed heads of terms for the Tay Cities Deal will see over £150m of new Scottish and UK Government investment in our area over the next 10-15 years, in addition to the significant £600m capital investment already committed by the Council.
-The Heads of Terms are expected to be signed off in 2020/21.
+The Heads of Terms are expected to be signed off in 2020/21. - Regional partners supported a Perth-based company to rapidly increase their workforce as a result of gaining a Scottish Government contract related to COVID-19.
+This contract resulted in the company increasing its workforce by 200 people.
+The regional employability partners including: Perth & Kinross Council; Department for Work and Pensions; Skills Development Scotland; Scottish Enterprise; and Perth College UHI supported the company's recruitment exercise, which included preemployment training for the long term unemployed.
+This demonstrated the success of the partnership to provide a rapid and positive response to meet employer demand.

-Case Study- Employability Pipeline
+Case Study - Employability Pipeline

 The Employability Pipeline supported 153 individuals with employability skills through third sector and in-house delivery in 2019/20.
 The poverty and social inclusion stream supported 70 individuals with money/debt management skills by Perth Citizens Advice Bureau.
 The European Social Fund Employability Outreach Service delivered employability services to 71 clients throughout Crieff, Kinross, Blairgowrie and Rattray.
-This programme seeks to assist those facing multiple barriers to employment, providing one to one support and working in partnership with various organisations to help people realise their potential and progress towards their goal of employment.
+This programme seeks to assist those facing multiple barriers to employment, providing one-to-one support and working in partnership with various organisations to help people realise their potential and progress towards their goal of employment.